 Lilacs are in bloom, I stop to smell them on my daily walk – heaven!

-Coronavirus is apparently making anti-vaxxers revisit their thoughts about vaccines.
+Coronavirus is making anti-vaxxers revisit their beliefs about vaccines – good!

 Cirque du Soleil’s “Luzia” features an aerial straps guy whose performance is… wow.